henryqian86/QP4/README.md

 # QP4
-4th qualifying paper on FDR
-This is a line from RStudio.
+4th qualifying paper on IHW - an enhancement to traditional multiple testing correction methods, notably through its incorporation of covariate informationto refine hypothesis weighting.